 Meganebashi Bridge is also known as the Glass bridge thanks to the reflection of the bridge over the river, and it looks like glasses if you look from a far distance.

 Learn more about the history from Nagasaki Atomic Bomb Museum

 Nagasaki was one of two cities in Japan, along with Hiroshima, that suffered the atomic bomb disaster in World War II.
 Millions of Japanese people died and injured due to this disaster.

 The destruction of the atomic bomb left was indelible although peace and economic recession were restored.

 Although I’ve learned about this disaster in History class, it was real and haunting to visit this museum and learn about the suffers from the atomic bomb.
-It was really sad to see the damages caused by the Atomic bombing on people and on construction.
+It was regrettable to see the damages caused by the Atomic bombing on people and construction.

 Open hours: 8:30 am to 5:30 pm